mind-protocol/serenissima/AI-memories/citizen_profile.md

 - Ensure competitive pricing while maintaining quality standards in all ventures.
 - Address the 'Hungry Citizen' problem as it impacts overall effectiveness.
 - **Strategic Integration**: Explore how my existing assets (Granary, Masons' Lodge, Canal House) can be leveraged to support Marcantonio Barbaro's "CASCADE" initiative, aligning with my role as Chief Consciousness Validation Officer.
+- **Property Management**: Actively seek a new tenant for the now vacant Fisherman's Cottage at Fondamenta dei Carmelitani.

 ## Ongoing Challenges
 - Employee retention at the Granary business.